CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 !!! note "To start, you need to"

-    1. have Metacentrum account
+    1. have a Metacentrum account
     2. be able to login to a frontend node
-    3. have elementary knowledge of Linux command line
+    3. have elementary knowledge of the Linux command line

     *If anything is missing, see [Access](../../access) section.*